-Why pursue a PhD in CLL?
+Why Pursue a PhD in Culture, Literacy and Language

-The PhD in Culture, Literacy, & Language (CLL) has three major focal areas: 1) applied linguistics; 2) bi-literacy and bilingual education; 3) Mexican-American, Chicana/o, Latina/o cultures.
+The PhD in Culture, Literacy and Language (CLL) has three major focal areas: 1) applied linguistics; 2) bi-literacy and bilingual education; 3) Mexican-American, Chicana/o, Latina/o cultures.
 CLL faculty and students work in a vibrant interdisciplinary atmosphere with applied linguistics, anthropologists, educational researchers, psychologist, and sociologists.
 The interdisciplinary program is flexible in terms of foci of study, as well as scheduling designed to accommodate full-time and working professionals.

 - Afro-Mexicanidad, Afro-Latinidad, and transculturación.